sy77777en/video_annotation_folk/caption/video_annotation_process.md

 3. **Reminder Output**: The script will output a reminder with the new files that need to be added to the feedback app.

-4. **Invalid Files**: The script will copy the invalid file to the new directory with the same filename.
+4. **Invalid Files**: The script will copy the invalid files to the new directory with the same filenames.

+## 7. Recent Improvements

+1. **Invalid Video Handling in `load_xlsx.py`**:
+   - `load_xlsx.py` now identifies and separates invalid videos (those with shot transitions) into separate files.
+   - It uses the same approach as `prepare_lighting_urls.py` to check for shot transition labels.
+   - The implementation:
+     - Checks each video for shot transition labels
+     - Moves videos with shot transitions to `overlap_invalid.json` or `nonoverlap_invalid.json`
+     - Removes these videos from the overlap/nonoverlap files
+     - Updates the file counts accordingly

+2. **Enhanced `process_new_videos.py`**:
+   - Added support for processing overlap and nonoverlap invalid files
+   - New command-line arguments:
+     - `--invalid-filename-overlap`: For specifying the path to overlap invalid videos
+     - `--invalid-filename-nonoverlap`: For specifying the path to nonoverlap invalid videos
+   - The script now handles all three types of invalid files (general, overlap, and nonoverlap)